valhuber/ApiLogicServer/api_logic_server_cli/docs/Execute.md

-You can execute API Logic Projects directly in a Terminal window, as described below.
+You can execute API Logic Projects in your IDE, or directly in a Terminal window, as described below.

 &nbsp;

 ## Most commonly - in your IDE

 In most cases, you will probably want to run it from your IDE (see [IDE > Open and Execute](../IDE-Execute)).

+> If you are following the Tutorial (recommended first step), proceed to the link above.

 &nbsp;